josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 ### Debunking the community argument

-<Callout>When you've been living in framework land long enough, it's easy to forget the reason you need a package in the first place is often compatibility with (or the need to work around) the framework.</Callout>
+When comparing Svelte (or any newer technology, for that matter) with the larger, more established players, arguments against adoption often point to community size.
+Where React, Vue, Angular, etc. all have large ecosystems full of resources for you to take advantage of, Svelte can seem comparatively small.
+The fear, then, is that when or if you need to reach for additional packages to handle things beyond the main framework's capabilities, you may be left in the lurch.

-When comparing Svelte (or any newer framework) with the larger, more established players, arguments against adoption often point to community size.
-Where React, Vue, Angular, etc. all have large ecosystems, Svelte can seem comparatively small.
-So, when you need to reach for additional packages to handle things beyond the main framework's capabilities, the argument goes, you may be left in the lurch.
+<Callout>When you've been living in framework land long enough, it's easy to forget the reason you need a package in the first place is often compatibility with (or the need to work around) the framework itself.</Callout>

 I'd like to put some context around that argument:

-1. **You don't often _need_ packages with Svelte.** When you've been living in framework land long enough, it's easy to forget the reason you need a package in the first place is often compatibility with (or the need to work around) the framework.
+1. **You don't often _need_ packages with Svelte.** When you've been living in framework land long enough, it's easy to forget the reason you need a package in the first place is often compatibility with (or the need to work around) the framework itself.

-  Svelte is much closer to the plain HTML, CSS and JavaScript of the web, which means it's simpler to adopt _any_ JavaScript package for use in a Svelte app.
-Plus, many of the features you'd need a package for in other frameworks come baked in;.
-(Goodbye, Styled Components and Framer Motion.)
+  Svelte is much closer to the beautifully uncomplicated HTML, CSS and JavaScript of the web, which means you don't often _need_ to go looking for a package that, say, plays nice with your framework's hooks or lifecycle methods.
+Plus, many of the features you'd need a package for in other frameworks come baked in (motion, scoped CSS, and state management being the biggest examples).

 2. **Svelte is extremely compatible with vanilla JavaScript packages.** This means that while, yes, Svelte's ecosystem of packages and plugins is comparatively small, it can often benefit from and easily use _any_ framework-agnostic package—which is a pretty massive portion of the packages out there.